Mccone County Grant Deed Form

 Are these forms guaranteed to be recordable in Mccone County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Mccone County that you need to transfer you would only need to order our forms once for all of your properties in Mccone County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Mccone County you only need to order once.

 Real property can be transferred with an instrument in writing, which can be a grant, bill of sale, or a conveyance.
 A grant deed can be used in Montana to transfer title to real property.
 The Montana Code Annotated provides a general form for conveyances that can be used for a grant deed in this state (70-20-103).
 A grant deed includes covenants that the grantor has not conveyed the same property to any person other than the grantor and that the estate is free from any encumbrances done, made, or suffered by the grantor.
 A transfer of real property in Montana will pass all the easements attached to the property and will create in favor thereof an easement to use other real property of the person whose estate is transferred in the same manner and to the same extent as such property was obviously and permanently used by the person whose estate is transferred for the benefit thereof at the time the transfer was agreed upon or completed (70-20-308).